ACT and Queanbeyan-Palerang Household Travel Survey (ACTQP HTS)

 The survey was interested in all types of transport - cars, buses, trucks, motorbikes, bicycles and walking.

-- do not go anywhere at all
+- does not go anywhere at all

 - only leave the house once or twice, or